rakhimov/scram/README.rst

 Static Fault Tree Analysis is implemented.
 The initial support for the OpenPSA_ model exchange format is provided.

-In addition, a random fault tree generator is provided to explore the performance of *SCRAM*.
-A fault tree can be drawn by Graphviz Dot tool.
+SCRAM generates a Graphviz Dot instruction file for a graphical representation of a fault tree.

 An experimental GUI front-end is under development using `Qt`_.

+In addition, a random fault tree generator script is provided to explore the performance of *SCRAM*.

 A full description of *SCRAM* and its current capabilities is in `documentation`_.